Online course listings can be found on the following pages:

-Tuition Cost for Current Academic Year: The tuition for Graduate and Undergraduate Internet courses is $225 per credit hour plus an Internet course fee of $85 per credit hour and a registration fee of $30 per course (For example, a three-credit-hour course would cost $960).
+Tuition Cost for Current Academic Year: The tuition for Undergraduate Internet courses is $230 per credit hour and Graduate Internet courses is $225 per credit hour plus an Internet course fee of $85 per credit hour and a registration fee of $30 per course (For example, a Graduate three-credit-hour course would cost $960.
+An Undergraduate three-credit-hour course would cost $975).
 Internet course fees are the same for SBC and non-SBC students alike.

 Course Credit Hour Designation: The second number in the course designation represents the number of credit hours.
 Example: DISC5301 is a course offered for 3 hours of academic credit.

 Withdrawal and Refund Policy: For policies on refunds, see the Graduate and Undergraduate catalog information under the following headings:

 Yes, all courses at NOBTS are accredited.
 For more information, see accreditation.

 No, you may take the courses on a non-credit basis for your own personal development, or for academic credit as a non-degree student.
 Students enrolling in Internet courses are not guaranteed admission to the Seminary as degree seeking students.
 In order to enroll as a degree seeking student at NOBTS, the student must complete all requirements for regular admission into the Seminary, including an approved full application.
 See Registrar's Office for details.

 The courses are designed for anyone who is interested in increasing their knowledge of Christian theology, the Bible, and Christian ministry.
 The classes are tailored to prepare people for Christian leadership, either in full time vocational ministry or in lay ministry.Students may enroll in these courses in one of the following three ways: